Habybyi/Habybyi/README.md

 ## 💻 Technologies I would love to learn
 - AI / MC learning
+- SIP

 ## 🦾 Projects
 - My protfolio [adamhyben.sk]
-- Online coding exam project

-- I didn't to that mutch just some scritps for a game
+- I didn't to that mutch just some scritps for a game => fivem
 - But I'm planing something big so stay with me and come with me on the journey

-## Protocols I'm want to learn and implement in my code

-- API
-- TCP
-- UPD
-- SIP